-You’ve heard and we’ve discussed the whole problem of “why is my practice swing so much better than my actual swing,” and the concept behind the Iron Byron & swinging to let the ball get in the way is behind this as well.
+You’ve heard and discussed the whole problem of “why is my practice swing so much better than my actual swing,” and the concept behind the Iron Byron & swinging to let the ball get in the way is behind this as well.

-If you could just stand in place and swing a club with a free action, no manipulations or compensations, and the ball magically end up on the face of the club where it’s supposed to be, how much easier would it make things for you?
+If you could just stand in place and swing a club with a free action, no manipulations or compensations, and have the ball magically end up on the face of the club where it’s supposed to be, how much easier would it make things for you?